JoseBalderas7/Capstone-Project/README.md

 My objective is to examine FitBit smart device user data to discover trends, patterns, and connections within health-related metrics.
 This will help pinpoint growth opportunities and develop marketing strategies and recommendations for the Marketing department.

 Key stakeholders include Urška Sršen, Bellabeat's cofounder and Chief Creative Officer; Sando Mur, Bellabeat's cofounder and mathematician; and the Bellabeat marketing analytics team.

+### Prepare

+For this analysis, the FitBit Fitness Tracker Data was used.
+This dataset, available on Kaggle by Mobius under the Public Domain Creative Commons License, this includes detailed records from thirty Fitbit users who consented to share their data.
+It provides minute-by-minute information on physical activity, heart rate, and sleep patterns, along with data on daily activities and steps, offering valuable insights into user habits and behaviors.